IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_server.html.markdown

   **&#x2022;** `access_tags` must be in the format `key:value`.
 - `certificate_crn` - (Required, String) The certificate CRN of secret from Secrets Manager for this VPN server.

-  !> **Removal Notification** Certificate Manager support will be removed, please use Secrets Manager.
+  !> **Removal Notification** Certificate Manager support is removed, please use Secrets Manager.

 - `client_authentication` - (Required, List) The methods used to authenticate VPN clients to this VPN server.